parzivalkairav/Nft_marketplace/README.md

 </ul>
 # Installation:

-To run the project, you will need to have Node.js, MongoDB, and the Ganache CLI installed.
+To run the project, you will need to have Node.js, MongoDB, and the Ganache CLI installed.<br/>
-Clone the repository
+Clone the repository<br/>
-Install dependencies for the frontend, backend, and smart contract: cd frontend npm install
+Install dependencies for the frontend, backend, and smart contract:<br/>
+cd frontend<br/>
+npm install<br/>

-cd ../backend
+cd ../backend<br/>
-npm install
+npm install<br/>

-cd ../smart-contract
+cd ../smart-contract<br/>
-npm install
+npm install<br/>

 Start the Ganache CLI:
 ganache-cli

 Compile and migrate the smart contract:

 <code>
 cd smart-contract
 truffle compile
 truffle migrate</code>

-Create a .env file in the backend folder with the following variables:
+Create a .env file in the backend folder with the following variables:<br/>
 PORT=<port_number>
 MONGODB_URI=<mongodb_uri>
 ETHERSCAN_API_KEY=<etherscan_api_key>